browserengineering/book/book/accessibility.md

 We already have a `focus` property on each `Tab` indicating which `input` element is capturing keyboard input.
 Let's allow buttons and links to be focused as well.
-Of course, they don't capture keyboard input, but when the user pressed `Enter` we'll press the button or navigate to the link.
+Of course, they don't capture keyboard input, but when the user presses `Enter` we'll press the button or navigate to the link.

 We'll start by binding those keys in the event loop: